 In the beginning of my senior year of high school, I created OneDay to solve the issue of students not knowing their schedule.
 It is now used by thousands of students, parents, and teachers, and has grown to be far more than a schedule app, including its own social network and homework tracking.
-The app has been downloaded nearly 4,000 times and used over 200,000 times since late 2016.
+The app has been downloaded over 4,000 times and used over 300,000 times since late 2018.

 In my few couple months at UIUC, I applied and was accepted to the 54hr Startup Competition.
 I spent the entire weekend working with my team CurbSpot and I developed the functional CurbSpot prototype in 3 straight days of work.
 We demoed the app to the judges from companies like Capital One, and walked away with 2nd place in the finals and a grant to continue our work.
 We later were invited to present at ThinkChicago.

 As the final part of a CS course in my freshman year of college, we had the option to create whatever project we would like.
-I developed an encryption that was not only locked by a private key, but also immune to Statistical Frequency Analysis (or as I like to call it, The Scrabble Method, trademark pending).
-Unlike the majority of my other work, this is fully open-sourced and available on my GitHub account but it represents some of my earliest work in college.
+I developed an encryption that was not only locked by a private key, but also immune to Statistical Frequency Analysis (or as I like to call it, The Scrabble Method).
+This is fully open-sourced and available on my GitHub account but it represents some of my earliest work in college.

 At the beginning of my 2nd semester at University of Illinois, I was introduced to the trivia game HQ.
-A few days later I had built an application that used Optical Character Recognition in Java and was able to beat it in 4 hours while laying in bed.
-I moved on to using MITM techniques to intercept HQ's content.
+A few days later I had built an application that used OCR in Java and was able to beat it in 4 hours while laying in bed.
+I moved on to using MITM techniques to intercept HQ's web socket.
 The first version of HolmesQ was built in a single day as an experiment, eventually becoming a full-fledged bot capable of detecting live games and crawling the internet to calculate the probability of each answer.
 The bot has won nearly 50 trivia games.
 The bot was written in C++, C#, and Swift with the ability to connect to the original Java OCR method.

-Despite seeming like all I do is CS, I have a lot more up my sleeve.
-In High School, I was a Varsity sprinter, and trained all the way to a 3rd degree blackbelt in Uechi-Ryu.
+Despite seeming like all I do is write code, I have a lot more up my sleeve.
+In High School, I was a Varsity sprinter, and trained all the way to a 3rd degree blackbelt in Uechi-Ryu starting in pre-school.
 I was also an accomplished pianist of over 10 years, and a modestly talented 3D artist, doing all my own art for my apps and games.
 Other things about me include that I love to watch movies, especially from the horror genre, and, in case it wasn't clear, I love making mobile apps.